PantalaLabs/ParallelComm/README.md

 transfer data to another core or even another microprocessor on another board with Non-blocking protocol.

-Like a DSP running in one core and a OLED display on another.
+Like a DSP running in one board and an I2C OLED display on another board.

-You can send up to 16 bytes per call or you can send 2 values concatenated up to 16 bytes.
+You can send up to 16 bytes per call or you can split into any number of
+values concatenated up to 16 bytes.

 ## Dependencies